khleedavid/khleedavid/README.md

-- 👋 Hi, I’m @khleedavid, currently research engineer at Tee Research Group at the National University of Singapore
+- 👋 Hi, I’m @khleedavid, currently a Masters student in Computing at the National University of Singapore
 - 👀 I’m interested in robotics, sensors, and integrating sensors with robots for intelligent control
 - 🌱 I’m currently learning how to design and test sensing systems
 - 💞️ I’m looking to collaborate on robotics applications for tactile sensing